jgm/pandoc/INSTALL.md

     on linux/unix/macOS and in `%APPDATA%\cabal\bin` on Windows.
     Make sure this directory is in your path.

-    If you want to install a modified or development version of pandoc instead, switch to the source directory and do as above, but without the 'pandoc':
+    If you want to install a modified or development version of pandoc instead, switch to the source directory before running the above command -- cabal will use the local code for all projects mentioned in the `cabal.project`.

-        cabal install

 4. You should now be able to run `pandoc`: